 You should observe the foregoing Dubai laws to avoid punishments.
 You should also know that people younger than 18 are not allowed to stay in a hotel alone except accompanied by an adult.

 Seek legal advice if you want to buy property in Dubai or anywhere in UAE.
 It is a punishable crime to work in Dubai without a visa.
 As a reminder, do not forget what has been said on what to wear in Dubai.
 Your dress code must be modest and respectful.

 During the month of Ramadan, Muslims fast from dawn to dusk.
-Thus, eating, drinking, smoking, playing loud music or dancing in the public in daytime are violations of Dubai laws for tourists and are punishable by law.
+Thus, eating, drinking, smoking, playing loud music or dancing in the public in daytime are violations of Dubai laws for tourists and expats and are punishable by law.
 Offensive language, aggressive behavior and smoking outside designated areas, staring at local women or trying to make eye-contact are not tolerated.
 Gambling and gambling materials are forbidden.
-Tourists or foreigners in Dubai and other parts of UAE have been punished for flouting one of these social rules or the other.
+Tourists and expats in Dubai and other parts of UAE have been punished for flouting one of these social rules or the other.

-If you observe these Dubai travel warnings, you’d enjoy Dubai.
+Observe the foregoing Dubai travel warnings and enjoy Dubai.
 While you should mind what to wear in Dubai, some people have been found to be dressed blithely.
 But context matters and your security should be your priority.
 Cheers!